top of page

 In-Person Training

-Prepare newly promoted supervisors with essential leadership, communication, and administrative skills needed to manage and motivate their teams effectively.
+Prepare newly promoted supervisors with essential leadership, communication, decision-making, and supervisory skills required to effectively lead personnel, manage performance, and reduce organizational risk.

 Course Overview